Last Updated on February 22, 2023 by Janine

 Socks

-Depending on your choice of footwear, you may need to pack a few pairs of socks.
+Depending on your choice of footwear, you may need to bring a few pairs of socks.
 I knew I’d be wearing sandals for most of my trip, but I wore running shoes at the airport.
 I packed two pairs of these athletic socks for my week in Puerto Vallarta, and that was sufficient.

 Sandals

-Choosing the right sandals for Puerto Vallarta is key.
-It’s also one of the places I went wrong when packing for my own trip.
 I wanted something stylish but comfortable enough to do a lot of walking and opted to bring my Birkenstock Gizeh sandals.
 I love how they look, but they weren’t great for long walks.
 I got giant blisters on the bottoms of both of my feet.

 Next time I’d bring a pair of Chacos as well because they’re better for longer walks.